Ynn/selfstar/exercises/follow-me.md

 As you can notice, the component and the dependency are directly declared in the code.
 There is no need to do it in the IDE.

-Complete this code to perform the conversion of the goal.
-The command can be used directly in the Felix shell :
+Implement the two methods to achieve the conversion of the goal from String to IlluminanceGoal.
+The command can be then used directly in the Felix shell :
 {code lang="bash"}
 g! setIlluminancePreference MEDIUM
 {/code}